hunterfromvenus/Liantichess/static/docs/faq.md

 # Frequently Asked Questions

-## Liantichess
+## peonelectrico

-<details><summary>What is Liantichess?</summary>
+<details><summary>What is peonelectrico?</summary>

-Liantichess is a website dedicated to to play antichess and antichess960.
+peonelectrico is a website dedicated to to play antichess and antichess960.
 Derived From Pychess and Credits to Gbtami .</details>

-<details><summary>Why is it called Liantichess?</summary>
+<details><summary>Why is it called peonelectrico?</summary>

 The server code is written like pychess and to play antichess.</details>

 <details><summary>What is the relationship to [Lichess](https://lichess.org/)?</summary>

-Liantichess's design is heavily influenced by Lichess and is meant to be comfortable for Lichess users.
-Liantichess has no official relationship to Lichess.
+peonelectrico's design is heavily influenced by Lichess and is meant to be comfortable for Lichess users. peonelectrico has no official relationship to Lichess.
 However, it does use Lichess accounts to facilitate user management.</details>

 <details><summary>What is Fairy-Stockfish?</summary>